-All throughout our lives we have choices, you may choose to take the pessimistic view and live a self-defeated life or you may decide to take the optimistic route and experience a challenging and fulfilling life.
+Throughout our lives, we have choices, you may choose to take the pessimistic view and live a self-defeated life, or you may decide to take the optimistic route and experience a challenging and fulfilling life.

 Why nurture an optimist’s point of view?

-Optimism has always been linked to having a strong morale and a positive outlook in life toward work, sport and occupational success; to popularity; to good health and even a long life of freedom from anxiety and depression.
+Optimism has always been linked to having strong morale and a positive outlook toward work, sport and occupational success; to popularity; to good health and even a long life of freedom from anxiety and depression.

 On the flip side, the rate of depression and pessimism has never been higher.
-It can affect anyone at any age; in fact teenagers as young as thirteen are now being diagnosed with depression and anxiety disorders.
+It can affect anyone at any age; in fact, teenagers as young as thirteen are now diagnosed with depression and anxiety disorders.

 Optimists see things differently

-Let’s look at what the defining characteristics are of an optimist are.
+Let’s look at the defining characteristics are of an optimist are.

-For starters optimists expect the best in everything.
-Optimists are confronted with exactly the same hard knocks in the world as the pessimist, but the difference is in the way they see these events, their perspective is different.
+Optimists are confronted with the same hard knocks in the world as the pessimist, but the difference is in the way they see these events.
+Their perspective is different.
+For starters, optimists expect the best in everything.
 They tend to see these misfortunes as temporary and confined to this one time only.

 Optimists are popular

 Optimists are proactive and less dependent on others for their happiness.
-They have no need to control or manipulate others.
+They do not need to control or manipulate others.
 They normally attract people to them.
 Their optimistic view of life can become contagious and influence those around them.